Ememscriba/Ememscriba/README.md

-# Hi, I’m John Emen 👋
+# Hi, I’m John Emem 👋

 Cloud Engineering Student | Linux • Automation • Infrastructure Fundamentals
 Writer with a strong interest in systems, clarity, and building things that make sense